 Are you looking for how to consume medical marijuana, but you are unsure?
 There are several ways you can consume medical marijuana with each having different positives and negatives.
-In this blog we will walk you through the various ways you can consume medical marijuana in Maryland so you are more informed how cannabis may help you.
+In this blog we will walk you through the various ways you can consume medical marijuana in Maryland or Delaware so you are more informed how cannabis may help you.

 If you are curious about medical marijuana and would like to take the first step to getting the help you are looking for, there is an online appointment option available to set up a certification consultation with one of our providers to walk you through the process.